bmackenty/Javascript-game/README.md

 # Tasks

 ## Difficulty
 The coding tasks are broken down in 3 difficulty levels, X, XX, and XXX, with XXX being the hardest.
 The game design tasks are broken down in 3 difficulties, GB, GD, and GM, both requiring different skillsets.
-This is the knowleadge required for each of the difficulties.
+This is the knowledge required for each of the difficulties.

 - X - Simple understanding of OOP (Objects/Inheritance/Classes) and ability to work with basic javascript operands and variables.
 Simple knowleadge of HTML and CSS.